 DAYS & HOURS: Mon-Fri 8:30a–4p

 Fifty years ago, when the late Mario Odor was gardening in his yard, he came upon his first coin dating back to the late 18th century.
-Thus, began a collection that grown to more than 33,000 different coins and currencies dating back as far as 400 BC.
-Housed in an authentic cunucu house that was moved from the main street, the museum boasts of primitive and strange coins, as well as counter-stamped, center-holed, scalloped, square, wooden, comemoratives, and token coins.
+Thus, began a collection that grew to more than 33,000 different coins and currencies dating back as far as 400 BC.
+Housed in an authentic cunucu house that was moved from the main street, the museum boasts of primitive and strange coins, as well as counter-stamped, center-holed, scalloped, square, wooden, commemoratives, and token coins.

-A herd of donkeys, in their patchwork of coats, from grey to deep chocolate brown, floppy ears and inquisitive personalities, often enchant visitors.
+A herd of donkeys, in their patchwork of coats, from grey to deep chocolate brown, floppy ears, and inquisitive personalities, often enchant visitors.
 They were once the major mode of transportation for island residents trundling down cactus-lined pathways and pulling carts.
 When cars arrived, a large number of donkeys were left wandering to search for food and water.
 Since 1997, 40 donkeys have come to live at the sanctuary in Santa Lucia, with an additional 15 donkeys housed in Bringamosa.
-Both guest-friendly sanctuaries provide a fun environment to interact with donkeys and support them through purchase of donkey-themed souvenirs.
+Both guest-friendly sanctuaries provide a fun environment to interact with donkeys and support them through the purchase of donkey-themed souvenirs.

 Museum of Antiquities

 Louis XV Antiques & Curiosities can be found inside a complex built with antique building materials from the 17th century.
 The roof and the onion-shaped red copper towers house 23 showrooms of unusual items from Aruba and South America.
 On the last Sunday of the month, local Aruban people sell their goods at a flea market.